OpportunityProtocol/opportunity-core/README.md

 # Smart Contract Module for Opportunity.
 (Decentralized labor markets)
-Opportunity is a decentralized protocol for labor markets.
+Opportunity is a decentralized protocol for labor markets focused on building structure for the gig economy on the blockchain.
 Deploy any market and find work regardless of geographical location or social class.

 ## Getting started ##
 #### Motivation ####